qis/windows/development.md

   + Formatting
     + General
-      ◉ Run ClangFormat only for manually invoked formatting commands ☑ Use custom clang-format.exe file: C:\Program Files\LLVM\bin\clang-format.exe
+      ◉ Run ClangFormat only for manually invoked formatting commands ☑ Use custom clang-format.exe file: C:\Program Files (x86)\LLVM\bin\clang-format.exe
     + Indentation
       ☐ Indent braces of lambdas used as parameters
       ☐ Indent namespace contents
     + New Lines
-      Position of open braces for namespaces: Keep on the same line, but add a space before Position of open braces for types: Keep on the same line, but add a space before Position of open braces for functions: Move to a new line Position of open braces for control blocks: Keep on the same line, but add a space before Position of open braces for lambdas: Keep on the same line, but add a space before ☑ Place braces on separate lines
+      Position of open braces for namespaces: Keep on the same line, but add a space before Position of open braces for types: Keep on the same line, but add a space before Position of open braces for functions: Keep on the same line, but add a space before Position of open braces for control blocks: Keep on the same line, but add a space before Position of open braces for lambdas: Keep on the same line, but add a space before ☑ Place braces on separate lines
-      ☑ For empty types, move closing braces to the same line as opening braces ☑ For empty function bodies, move closing braces to the same line as opening braces ☐ Place 'else' on a new line
+      ☑ For empty types, move closing braces to the same line as opening braces ☑ For empty function bodies, move closing braces to the same line as opening braces ☑ Place 'catch' and similar keywords on a new line ☐ Place 'else' on a new line
-      ☑ Place 'catch' and similar keywords on a new line ☐ Place 'while' in a do-while loop on a new line
+      ☐ Place 'while' in a do-while loop on a new line
     + Wrapping
       ◉ Always apply New Lines settings for blocks